gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

       return textCtx.canvas;
     }

 Now that we need to draw 2 different things in WebGL, the 'F' and our text, I'm going to switch over to [using some helper functions as described in a previous article](webgl-drawing-multiple-things.html).
 If it's not clear what `programInfo`, `bufferInfo`, etc are see that article.

 So, let's create the 'F' and a unit quad.

     // Create data for 'F'
     var fBufferInfo = primitives.create3DFBufferInfo(gl);
-    // Create a unit quad for the 'text' var textBufferInfo = primitives.createPlaneBufferInfo(gl, 1, 1, 1, 1, makeXRotation(Math.PI / 2));
+    // Create a unit quad for the 'text' var textBufferInfo = primitives.createPlaneBufferInfo(gl, 1, 1, 1, 1, m4.xRotation(Math.PI / 2));

 A unit quad is a quad (square) that's 1 unit big.
 This one is centered over the origin.  `createPlaneBufferInfo` creates a plane in the xz plane.
 We pass in a matrix to rotate it and give us an xy plane unit quad.

 Next create 2 shaders